9 Scary Things That Actually Happened on Halloween

 It’s every parent’s nightmare: Your child comes home from a night of trick-or-treating with spiked candy.
 One event that helped propel this fear was the murder of Timothy O’Brien in 1974.
 The eight-year-old from Deer Park, Texas, died Halloween night after ingesting poisoned candy.
 Making this crime more horrific is the fact that the perpetrator was not a neighbour, but the boy’s own father, who sought to cash in on his son’s life insurance.

 The most frightening thing about the graveyard kit bought at Kmart was the note an Oregon woman found inside.
 It was written by a Chinese factory worker who claimed he and others were tortured and enslaved in a forced labour camp making toys 15 hours a day with no pay or days off.
 He went on to plead for the letter to be forwarded to the World Human Rights Organization.
 The woman did just that, and the Chinese worker was freed when the camp was exposed months later.

 Neither rain, nor sleet, nor decomposing body…

-It’s bad enough to have collapsed and died alone on your own porch steps.
-But adding insult to injury, the next morning, the mailman, assuming the body was an excellent Halloween decoration, sidestepped the deceased on his way to delivering the corpse’s mail.
+It’s tragic enough to have collapsed and died alone on your own porch steps.
+To make things worse, the next morning, the mail deliverer, assuming the body was an excellent Halloween decoration, sidestepped the deceased on his way to delivering the corpse’s mail.